RobMeades/ioc-server/README.md

 # Introduction
 This repo contains the server side of the Internet of Chuffs, written in Golang.

-# Linux Setup
+# Linux Set Up
-I spun-up a Linux server (Ubuntu) on Digital Ocean.
+I spun-up a Linux server (Ubuntu) on [Digital Ocean](https://www.digitalocean.com).
 This arrives bare with root login so you will need to do some basic configuration to begin with.

-First, if you aren't using a certificate, use PuTTY or some other SSH terminal as your interface to the machine as Digital Ocean doesn't allow copy-paste in it's VNC-based terminal window.
+First, if you aren't using a certificate, use PuTTY or some other SSH terminal as your interface to the machine as Digital Ocean doesn't allow copy-paste in its VNC-based terminal window.

 ## Set Up A User
-Next, setup an admin user as follows:
+Next, set up an admin user as follows:

 `adduser username`